 Accessibility in Online Courses at EFSC

 Eastern Florida State College increasingly relies on Internet technology and digital content to serve students, including online courses through Canvas, its Learning Management System.
+Visit our main online accessibility web section to learn more and review the information below.

 Federal law requires government institutions ensure that digital content is accessible to people with disabilities in accordance with the Web Content Accessibility Guidelines (WCAG) 2.0, internationally accepted standards for web accessibility.
 Accordingly, the offices of Academic Affairs, Academic Technology, eLearning, and Student Access for Improved Learning (SAIL) at Eastern Florida State College have collaboratively developed Accessibility tools and resources for faculty to ensure that their online courses are fully accessible to all students.